Perth Greater CBD Transport Plan

 To better understand transport challenges faced, an accessibility workshop was held with the City of Perth Access and Inclusion Advisory Group, and the input of the business community was sought through a series of focus groups to explore the transport network and its impacts on business.

 Feedback received is guiding further work to identify transport priorities for the Perth Greater CBD.
+The summary report available below outlines how the community consultation helped shape Phase One of the Plan.

 To keep up-to-date or to be notified of future comment periods subscribe below.